ggcarrots/django-carrots/source/python_xmas_tree.rst

     ***
     *****

 It is not exactly what we have wanted, as it should be aligned in the centre.
-The method/function :func :`unicode.center` mentioned in the previous section, helps us:
+The method/function :func:`unicode.center` mentioned in the previous section, helps us:

 .. testcode::